seiszhang/ucerf3-etas-results/2020_03_20-ComCatM5p0_nn00719663_PointSource_kCOV1p5/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/04/21 06:47:51 UTC, 1 month after the simulation start time.
+Last updated at 2020/04/28 14:33:19 UTC, 38.5 days after the simulation start time.

-Total matching ComCat events found: 383
+Total matching ComCat events found: 393

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*